robertjskelton/robertjskelton.github.io/_posts/2021-09-07-lexus-gx470-front-end-update.markdown

 ![update](/images/update/18.jpg)
 ![update](/images/update/19.jpg)

-Use a fuse tap, or similar, with a spade connector.
-I had to modify a fuse tap I already had, soldered a space connector on, then electrical taped it to hold well.
+Use a [fuse tap, add-a-circuit](https://amzn.to/3he0ssT), or similar, with a spade connector.
+I had to modify a fuse tap I already had, soldered a spade connector on, then electrical taped it to hold well.

 ![update](/images/update/20.jpg)